2016 Collaborative Agreement

 Past Collaborative Agreements and Accomplishments Report

 Since 2011, EPA and the BHC have worked to identify joint priorities and possible areas of collaboration.
 The prior collaborative agreement was officially adopted by EPA and the U.S. Section of the BHC in August of 2014.
 Key actions within the agreement include intra-agency collaboration during Border Binational Health Week (BBHW) each October, a State of the Border Environmental Health Report (to document status and trends), collaborative support for the drafting of a new Healthy Border 2020 Program within the Border Health Commission, and the development of a Pediatric Environmental Health Specialty Unit along the border.
 An accomplishments report is provided below that highlights successes that were achieved under previous agreement.
-The prior agreement is provided below as reference.You will need Adobe Reader to view some of the files on this page.
+The prior agreement is provided below as reference.You may need Adobe Reader to view files on this page.
 See EPA’s About PDF page to learn more.